 Did you know that in France all dogs born in the same year must start with a certain letter?
 French dog names are dictated by a naming convention that has been in place for nearly a hundred years!

 On a trip to Paris one November, I learned an interesting piece of trivia that I had not come across while living in France.
-It was the Sunday after Thanksgiving and we were in our hotel room resting and watching the famous Sunday afternoon talk-show called Vivement Dimanche with Michel Drucker.
+It was the Sunday after Thanksgiving and we were in our hotel room resting and watching the popular Sunday afternoon talk show called Vivement Dimanche with Michel Drucker.
 The show has been on forever!
 It is an interview-style show where Michel spends an hour with a famous guest talking about their life.

 The very next day while I was reading C'est la Vie by Suzy Gershman.
 I read the chapter where Suzy brings a dog from the U.S. to Paris.
 She had to take the dog to the vet and her vet became very confused with the dog's age after hearing the name.
 She had to explain that the dog was American and not French so its name did not follow the rules.